What is a Game Developer?

 Programmes that you should mastering order to become a successful Game Developer include:

-- Unity– a cross-platform game engine that enables you to create both 2D and 3D games.
+- A cross-platform game engine that enables you to create both 2D and 3D games.
 Particularly for independent and mobile games, Unity is widely used.
-You can start making games (and earning expertise) before you get employed because it is free for students and personal usage.
+You can start making games (and earning expertise) before you get employed because it is free for students and personal use.

 In addition to creativity and imagination, as a Game Developer you will need to acquire or possess the following skills: